microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraUserExtension.md

 PS C:\> Set-EntraUserExtension -ObjectId $User.ObjectId -ExtensionName extension_e5e29b8a85d941eab8d12162bd004528_extensionAttribute8 -ExtensionValue "New Value"
 ```

-The first command gets a user by using the Get-EntraUser (./Get-EntraUser.md) cmdlet, and then stores it in the $User variable.
+The first command gets a user by using the [Get-EntraUser](./Get-EntraUser.md) cmdlet, and then stores it in the $User variable.

 The second command  sets the value of the extension attribute that has specific name to the value New Value.
-You can get extension attribute names by using the Get-EntraExtensionProperty (./Get-EntraExtensionProperty.md) cmdlet.
+You can get extension attribute names by using the [Get-EntraExtensionProperty](./Get-EntraExtensionProperty.md) cmdlet.

 ## PARAMETERS